kimfrie/datafold-docs/docs/development_testing/open_source.md

 #### Handling very large dbt models

-`data-diff` will reach performance limitations on large dbt models that have many changes.
-One strategy to reduce run time is the addition of a [filter](/guides/dbt_advanced_configs#filter-tables), which is essentially a `where` clause that is configured in that model's yml.
+`data-diff` will reach performance limitations on large dbt models.
+One strategy to reduce run time in this scenario is to add a [filter](/guides/dbt_advanced_configs#filter-tables), which is essentially a `where` clause that is configured in that model's yml.
+This defines which rows will be diffed.

 With [our free Community Cloud tool](./cloud.md), you can implement a sampling strategy to diff a representative subset of the rows, to achieve a balance of speed and rigor.